jh0152park/Django_Study/README.md

 6. Delete every migration files inside of `migrations` folder, also do not touch the `__init__.py`
 7. Run `python manage.py makemigrations` command to restart server
 8. Run `python manage.py migrate` command
-9. Register new application to admin as below
+9. Register new application to `admin.py` as below

     ```python
     from django.contrib import admin